 There are watershed moments in everyone’s life.
 Those moments when something happens that changes our whole perspective on life or work or a particular relationship.
-We can use these peak experiences to tap into when we find ourselves stuck in a rut and need extra motivation.
+These are peak experiences, and we can tap into them when we find ourselves stuck in a rut, looking for motivation.

 As a manager or coach, you can tap into your own peak experiences, or the peak experiences of your employees, as a tool to improve performance in a big way.

 Peak experiences are known as joyful and energizing moments which involve sudden feelings of intense joy, happiness, awe, and wonder.
 Psychologist, Abraham Maslow, spoke of peak experiences as being uplifting and transcending the ego; giving one a sense of value and meaning; they trigger creative energies; providing a feeling of purpose; and it has the power to permanently change the individual for the better.

 Peak experiences can influence significant change in a person's perspectives of life and can increase an individual's awareness, determination, drive, free will, creativity, and empathy.
 It's a feeling of being more powerful than ever before.

 My Own Peak Experience

 As humans we love stories, especially those that are inspiring.
 I have found that by sharing my own stories about peak experiences (when the moment is fitting), they can be motivating for others.
 It provides hope, optimism and a different way of looking at a situation.
 I have had many peak experiences that have been very transformative and altered my whole perspective on life.
 These experiences changed who I am forever moving forward.
 One of those peak experiences was a sense of miraculous transformation that was unexplainable in scientific terms.